Twitter gives workers day off to vote in national elections

 The San Francisco company said that if employees don’t have enough time to vote outside of working hours in their country, it it will compensate them for the time it takes to do so.

-Twitter stressed though that employees responsible election-related work, including the security of its service, will continue to work on these days.
+Twitter Inc. stressed though that employees responsible election-related work, including the security of its service, will continue to work on these days.

 The move comes after Twitter announced that it will make June 19, or Juneteenth, the day commemorating the end of slavery in the U.S., a paid holiday.